 1. Start small

 Don’t overwhelm yourself with the thought of decluttering.
 Choose one area in your home and start with that first.
 I started with our bedroom and moved on to other areas.
-I would suggest starting with a smaller area first and tackling everything in that room.
+I would suggest starting with a smaller area first like a loft area and tackling everything in that room.
 It’ll help you feel accomplished and motivated to keep going.

 3. Make the beds